coderaman07/100-Days-of-Code/Readme.md

 ## Day 68

-Today I deep dived in Dart specifics and also about more on If statements in both flutter and Dart and also studied about null variable in some blog posts on [Dev](https://dev.to) follow me on [Dev](https://dev.to/coderaman07).
+Today I deep dived in Dart specifics and also about more on If statements in both flutter and Dart and also studied about null variable in some blog posts on [Dev](https://dev.to) Follow me on [Dev](https://dev.to/coderaman07).

+## Day 69

+Getters and else-if statements is really very good and also splitting your App into diffrent Widgets is very good and most of the control remains with the Programer.

 ## Contributing